 PCB header pins are commonly used to provide an electrical connection between two components or between a PCB board member.

-However, there are many types of PCB header pins, but mostly it is the male connector in a row separated from each other over a fixed distance.
+However there are many types of PCB header pins, but mostly, it is the male connectors in a row separated from each other over a fixed distance.

 Figure 2 shows a PCB header pin.